 2. Select the Ideal Lash Extension Course Duration

 If you are ready to take the lash world by storm, a 2-3 day course may be an ideal starting point for you.
 Perhaps even take the plunge into a 4-5 day course.
 You should gain a lot more knowledge here than just hair growth cycles and how to apply a lash.
 You need to be able to perform hands-on work on a model with your trainer.
 Nothing compares to working on a human eye.
 Practice on fake lashes just doesn't cut it.

-Master advanced skills one step at a time.
+3. Master advanced lash skills one step at a time

 Some fantastic courses out there solely focus on a single aspect of lashing.
 If there is one thing that you feel needs the most improving or something that sparks your interest to really up your lash game, enrolling in a focused course is for you.
 There are courses available for:

 - Competition lashing

 - Lash business marketing